-Join Will Kemp for an in-depth discussion in this video A vibrant palette, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video A vibrant palette, part of Painting Foundations: Creating Palettes for the Landscape.

 (piano music)…- Summer brings some new challenges,…and I'll be introducing some additional pigments…to our base colors.…So for this color mixing tutorial,…I'll be adding Phthalo Blue with a green shade,…which is perfect for getting lovely…vibrant turquoises and intense greens.…And a Naples Yellow,…for some really nice buttery yellow skies.…I'll also be using the base colors…of Titanium White, Burnt Umber,…Cadmium Yellow Light,…and Ultramarine Blue.…

 So we'll start with the Cadmium Yellow Light,…and the Ultramarine Blue.…So for that central color in the image,…it's looking pretty close.…I mean I could add a little bit of white into it.…